PhanDuc2k3/POS_Project/POS-MARKETING-WEBSITE/README.md

 - API base can be overridden with `window.POS_API_URL`; otherwise it uses `http://localhost:4000/api`.
 - The latest submitted order is stored in browser `localStorage` and refreshed through the public status endpoint.
 - Contact-sales requests go to Platform Admin as sales leads.
+- Support tickets require a marketing account, are stored in Platform Service, show in the customer profile, and are handled by Admin App `Tickets`.
+- Ticket confirmations and admin replies are sent by POS Engine email; without SMTP they are written to `POS-ENGINE/data/mail-outbox`.